neon64/chrome-native-messaging/README.md

 ## Contributing

 - It would be great to integrate this with Tokio in order to make a fully asyncronous event loop.
 I haven't needed it personally so far, therefore it hasn't been worth my time to implement it.
-- Currently there are *0 tests*.
-Yes, I know, that is a horrible abomination against the TDD gods.
-However its a really simple library, and I haven't thought of a good way to actually ensure that the communication protocol is implemented correctly, short of actually using it with a Chrome plugin.
+- Currently there are no integration tests with Chrome itself, to make sure that the protocol is implemented correctly.
+I wasn't sure how to achieve this easily, but if anybody has a suggestion then it would be welcomed.
 - All contributions/suggestions welcome!!